Digital bit-wise XOR

 - The key-tape contains truly random characters,

 - The key tape was not compromised during transport.

 If any of the above criteria is not met, the cipher will become

 less secure.
-This means, for example, that in a battlefield,
+This means that – for example in a battlefield –

 sufficient supply of key-tapes have to be prepaired and distributed

-well in advance of a transmission.
+well in advance of a potential transmission.
 If you are communicating

 with a station several thousands of kilometers away, it will be